 |Sihoo Office Chair||16.5 – 20”|

-Note that are of the above are standard ergonomic office chairs.
-Other types of chairs such as drafting chairs obviously have much higher range of heights.
+Note that all of the above are standard ergonomic office chairs.
+Some office chairs for tall people can be adjusted beyond 21″ in height.
+Other types of chairs such as drafting chairs obviously have an even higher range of heights.

 The Ideal Office Chair Height- Does it Exist?